Tell Your Beneficiaries About Your Accounts and Policies

 The death proceeds go to the named beneficiary; occasionally, a beneficiary may not know a policy exists.

-In recent years, 60 Minutes did an expose on the insurance industry.
-Major insurers had withheld more than $7.5 billion in life insurance death proceeds from beneficiaries.
-They had a contractual reason for doing so: the beneficiaries had never stepped forward to file claims.
+Years ago, 60 Minutes conducted an exposé on the insurance industry, revealing that major insurers had withheld more than $7.5 billion in life insurance death proceeds from beneficiaries.
+The reason?
+The beneficiaries had never stepped forward to file claims.

-While many of the policies involved were valued at $10,000 or less, others were worth over $1 million.
-The deceased policyholders had either failed to tell their heirs about the policies or misplaced the paperwork copies.
-Their heirs did not know or know how to claim the money.
-As a result, the insurance proceeds lay unclaimed for years, and the insurers only now feel pressure to pay out the benefits.
+While many of the policies in question were valued at $10,000 or less, others were worth over $1 million.
+The deceased policyholders had either failed to tell their beneficiaries about their accounts and policies or had misplaced the paperwork.
+As a result, their heirs had no knowledge of the policies or how to claim the money.
+For years, these insurance proceeds remained unclaimed, and only recently did the insurers feel pressure to pay out the benefits.

 Let your heirs know how vital these forms are.
 Ensure that your beneficiary decisions on retirement, brokerage and bank accounts, college savings plans, and life insurance policies suit your wealth transfer objectives.